Edo language: Vowels

+There are seven vowels, /i e ɛ a ɔ o u/, all of which but /e o/ can also occur nasalised.
+Additionally, all vowels are phonetically nasalised in the immediate vicinity of a nasal consonant or vowel.

 Consonants

 Edo has a rather average consonant inventory for an Edoid language.
 It maintains only a single phonemic nasal, /m/, but has 13 oral consonants, /r, l, ʋ, j, w/ and the 8 stops, which have nasal allophones such as [n, ɲ, ŋʷ], and nasalized allophones [ʋ̃, j̃, w̃] before nasal vowels.

 The three rhotics have been described as voiced and voiceless trills as well as a lax English-type approximant.
 However, Ladefoged found all three to be approximants, with the voiced–voiceless pair being raised (without being fricatives) and perhaps at a slightly different place of articulation compared to the third but not trills.